-An 1800's cabin is being restored on the park grounds.
+An 1800's cabin has been restored on the park grounds.
 Originally, the log cabin was constructed in Selma, Ohio as part of a young ladies wedding dowry.
 It also played a role in the Underground Railroad and was probably an important part of the lives of slaves passing through Cedarville.

 The park also offers an extraordinary wildflower display in early May featuring about 125 species, some of which are rare, including snow trillium.
 It also boasts one of the largest groves of white arborvitae, a tree on Ohio's protected species list.